itsme-swe/unieKom_FoodApp-React-Trial-Version-/notes.md

     🔸 initialValue: This is the initial value of the state, which can be anything (e.g., number, string, object, array, etc.).

 **2️⃣ useEffect( ) :** This hook is again a function which takes two arguments inside it.
-The first argument is callback function and the second argument is dependy array.
+The first argument is callback function and the second argument is dependency array.
 But before using this hook we need to import this hook from react.

     import { useEffect } from "react";